Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

 \subsection{Exact vs heuristic method comparison}

-In this first experiment, we aim to compare the exact and the heuristic methods to check the quality of the latter for an instance that the exact method is capable of reaching global optimal solutions.
-To that end, we consider the single bus test system.
+In this first experiment, we aim to compare the exact and heuristic methods to check the quality of the latter.
+We consider the single-bus test system so that the exact method can reach global optimal solutions.
+We use a Dell Notebook (Intel i7 8th Gen with 4 cores at 1.99Ghz, 16Gb RAM).

-We started by solving $10$ instances for each $T \in \{15, 25, 50, 75\}$.
-All instances solved with the exact method converged within a gap lower than $0.1\%$ using the Gurobi solver or stopped after two hours.
+We solved $10$ instances for each $T \in \{15, 25, 50, 75\}$.
+All instances solved with the exact method converged within a gap lower than $0.1\%$ using the Gurobi solver \citep{gurobi} or stopped after two hours.
 The heuristic method was terminated when the objective function presented a decrease lower than $10^{-7}$ between consecutive iterations.
 We used a Nelder-Mead implementation found in \cite{mogensen2018optim}.
-To compare the results, we plotted the ratio of objective values in Figure \ref{fig-scatt} (a) and the time ratio in Figure \ref{fig-scatt} (b).
+To compare the results, we plotted the ratio of objective values in Figure \ref{fig-scatt}(a) and the time ratio in Figure \ref{fig-scatt}(b).
 We can observe that the heuristic method achieves high-quality solutions for almost all instances.
-Although the exact method is competitive for $T \in \{15, 25\}$, the heuristic method is much faster with average solve time of $4.4s$, for $T = 50$, and $5.9s$, for $T = 75$, compared to $1200s$ and $6670s$ for the the exact method.
-Four instances with $T = 75$ did not converge with the exact method after two hours.
+Although the exact method is competitive for $T \in \{15, 25\}$, the heuristic method is much faster with an average solve time of $4.4s$, for $T = 50$, and $5.9s$, for $T = 75$, compared to $1200s$ and $6670s$ for the exact method.
+The exact method did not converge for four instances with $T = 75$ after two hours.

-Next, we further analyze the shape of the objective cost, $G_a$ in \eqref{mod-main-obj}, as a function of the parameters, $\theta$, to better understand how good the heuristic solutions can be.
-Given one dataset with $250$ points, we fixed the demand autoregressive parameters to the LS estimation and plot in $\mathbb{R}^3$ the cost as a function of the reserve requirement parameters.
-Two views of this function are presented in Figure \ref{fig-3d} (a) and (b).
-We also plot the cost as a function of the $AR(0)$ and $AR(1)$ coefficients of the demand forecasting model, in this case, the reserve requirement parameters were fixed to the exogenous values of +/-1.96 standard deviations of the LS estimation of load forecast.
-This is presented in two views in Figure \ref{fig-3d} (c) and (d).

-We can note that both functions are reasonably well behaved, due to \eqref{mod-main-policy} possibly not convex, however, with a good shape for local search algorithms.
-This is a relevant feature supporting the choice for our heuristic approach as previously described at the end of Section \ref{sec-zero}.
-We also note a smoothing effect due to the average in the objective function \citep{Shapiro:09}.
-Therefore, it is expected to have more well-behaved functions as the sample size grows.